julianpratt/Toolbag/README.md

 The reason for worrying about power_save, is that is a right pain if you are operating a layout using JMRI (see next section) and the Pi goes to sleep (ask me how I know).

-//

 ## Setting up the Raspberry Pi for JMRI

 These instructions are a development (he might say regression) of Steve Todd's Raspberry Pi Build (https://mstevetodd.com/rpi).
-I was deeply grateful to Steve for providing this build, which got me going when I got stuck.
+I was deeply grateful to Steve for providing this build, which got me going when I was stuck.
 But I wanted to understand what the ingredients of the build were, so I could adjust them.
 You might find Steve's build a better starting point for your purposes.

 The aim is to get the Raspberry Pi to a point that it just boots straight into the panel and is active and ready.
 So just applying power is enough to get the layout functioning.